FractalAIResearchLabs/Fathom-DeepResearch/README.md

   We release a ~5K-sample dataset created through our novel *multi-agent self-play pipeline*, containing verifiable question–answer pairs that are impossible to answer without *live web search* , for DeepSearch model training.

 - 📝 **[DeepResearch-SFT](https://huggingface.co/datasets/FractalAIResearch/DeepResearch-SFT).**
-  A synthetic SFT corpus for converting downstream search/investigation traces of DeepSearch-enabled models into DeepResearch reports via our novel *plan-then-write* protocol.
+  We are releasing a synthetic SFT corpus used to train **Fathom-Syntheizer-4B**, to enable the conversion of  downstream search/investigation traces of DeepSearch enabled models into DeepResearch reports via our novel *plan-then-write* protocol.

 - 🏆 **[Fathom-Search-4B](https://huggingface.co/FractalAIResearch/Fathom-Search-4B)** & **[Fathom-Synthesizer-4B](https://huggingface.co/FractalAIResearch/Fathom-Synthesizer-4B)**
-  Two 4B-parameter models trained to browse, extract, verify and reason over live web content, and synthesize the findings into rich citation-dense reports!
+  We opensource two 4B-parameter models trained to browse, extract, verify and reason over live web content, and synthesize the findings into rich citation-dense reports!

 - 🌐 **[Fathom-WebAgents](https://github.com/FractalAIResearchLabs/Fathom-DeepResearch/tree/main/serving/web_agents).**
-  We open-source our **search tool server**, built on top of **Jina-AI**, **Crawl4AI**, **Trafilatura**, and **Serper.dev**, which acts as a powerful search backend, optimized to handle large volumes of  **asynchronous requests** and includes specialized handlers for diverse sources such as **YouTube, PDFs, Reddit**, and more.
+  We open-source our **search tool server**, built on top of **Jina-AI**, **Crawl4AI**, **Trafilatura**, and **Serper.dev**, which acts as a powerful search backend, optimized to handle large volumes of  **asynchronous requests** and includes specialized handlers for diverse sources such as **YouTube, PDFs, Reddit, Github**, and more.